 Every few years a new boy band rises to fame with a new generation.
 It feels somewhat formulaic, but no matter how much the way we consume music and pop culture changes (no more lining up at the CD store the morning of a new album release or standing in line at a Ticketmaster outlet), the ebb and flow stays the same.
 History has shown music executives that the appeal of a boy band is timeless, much like modern digital trends that seem to cycle through every time there’s a new meme.

-While the tools and best practices of a digital marketer continue to evolve, the principle is the same: deliver the right message, to the right audience, at the right time.
+While the tools and best practices of a digital marketer continue to evolve, the principle is the same: deliver the right message, to the right audience, at the right time to build trust.
 Focus your marketing strategy on doing just that and you will be able to grow better no matter what the latest marketing fad is.

 The songs I listened to on a cassette or CD are now available on YouTube and in my streaming library.
 It’s still the same song from 1999, but in 2019 I can experience it as a video or digital audio.
 One of my favorite group’s most popular hits is now a virally popular meme to announce the forthcoming month of May every year.
 Modern artists have sampled their music in current popular songs.
 All of these things have kept boy bands relevant, even if they haven’t created any new material.